NO | 76 |

 4 seconds | |

-Calibration of CO is performed with reference to a single gas standard containing a known amount of CO.
-It is well understood that the instrument behaves linearly.
-Calibrations are performed every 9 hours and the data is applied to the subsequent 9 hours of measurements.
-The data is quality assured and if step changes are observed in the concentration data (e.g. due to humidity effects) then data is recalibrated or rejected accordingly.
+Calibration of CO is performed with reference to a single gas standards containing a known amount of CO.
+It is well understood that the instrument behaves linearly but working standards are run routinely to check linearity.
+Calibrations and zeros are performed weekly and then the concentrations are calculated using a NOAA calibrated standard which has been evaluated for drift over the same period and taking into account a monthly averaged zero interpolated over the measurement period.
+The data is quality assured and flagged accrding to water vapour effects, local wind effects and contamination from a disturbed manifold.
 Instrument parameters (temperatures, flows, and gas pressures) are logged alongside those of the concentrations and used to diagnose problems.
-Instrument sensitivity is monitored and when it drops below 15Hz/ppbV a thorough cleaning of the instrument is performed.
-The carbon monoxide measurements are fully traceable to the international Global Atmospheric Watch (GAW) scale (currently NOAA/ESRL WMO-2014).
+The carbon monoxide measurements are fully traceable to the international Global Atmospheric Watch (GAW) scale (currently NOAA/ESRL WMO-X2014A).
 This means that the gas calibration standards used to calculate the final concentrations are referenced to a common standard held at the NOAA/ESRL laboratory.
 To ensure this is upheld, the designated world calibration centre for Carbon Monoxide: WCC-Empa (http://www.empa.ch/plugin/template/empa/*/7571), carries out regular audits of the measurements using travelling standards.
 For more information please see the report from the most recent of these audits: http://www.wmo.int/pages/prog/arep/gaw/documents/CVO_2012.pdf |

 |

 Aerolaser .
 Data Treatment Zero data are removed and analysed off-line (average and standard deviation.
 The calibration data is also removed (inf data, filter using sensitivity column).
 Sometimes not all the data is flagged as inf so needs to be checked.
 The database is checked for any other potential problems to the data.
 During a power cut the logger records noise and so a very small signal is observed.
 This is not a background so does not need to be subtracted from the main data.
 Comparisons can always be made with the ad logged data if in doubt.
 If the instrument has been off for any time it is allowed a two hour warm-up period and this data is removed.
 If the instrument experiences a large change (> 5%) in sensitivity during a calibration (perhaps as a result of a water droplet finding its way into the instrument), this is seen in a sudden drop in concentration.
 Once the instrument has been calibrated again the data recovers.
 The data for this period is usually removed or else the appropriate calibration data is applied.
 The Aerolaser instrument is not well insulated therefore is affected by sudden changes in temperature.
 Data when the laboratory temperature has changed rapidly during calibrations needs to be either removed or adjusted using calibration data which has been collected when the lab temperature is stable.
 Considering the treatment of outliers, data <40ppbV and >200ppbV are removed before submission to database.
 A concentration of 250 ppbv may indicate lab air leak.
 Picarro Data Treatment Calibration data is removed and the 4 second data is averaged into minute data.
-Considering the treatment of outliers, data <40ppbV and >200ppbV are removed before submission to database.
-A concentration of 250 ppbv may indicate lab air leak. |
+Zero and calibration data is applied and the data is averaged hourly.
+Considering the treatment of outliers.
+Invalidated data (flag3) includes data when % water content >5% without a nafion, or <0.3 or >0.5% when a nafion is on, CO2,CH4,H2O are equal to zero and data when CO2>460 or <400, CH4 <100.
+Data when CO > 250ppb indicates lab leak and so data is also invalidated at these times.
+Flag2 is used as a reduced quality data flag and includes data which is affected by local conditions (wind speed <2 m/s, 350>wind direction >100 degrees) |

 |